 We own and operate three sawmill operations within the B.C.
-Interior region with timber tenures having a total AAC of 1.66 million cubic metres.
+Interior region with timber tenures having a total AAC of 1.95 million cubic metres.
 Our Adams Lake operation is located near Kamloops, B.C., while our Castlegar and Grand Forks operations are located in the southern interior of B.C.
 These mills manufacture kiln-dried lumber for the U.S. and Canadian construction markets as well as for offshore markets, and have the capability to cut Douglas-fir, spruce-pine-fir ("SPF"), fir-larch, western red cedar and hemlock dimension lumber.
-The Castlegar operation includes a system for transporting logs on Arrow Lake.
+The Adams Lake and Castlegar operations include systems for transporting logs on Adams Lake and Arrow Lakes, respectively.